pelayoarbues/quartz/content/notes/AI Enhanced Knowledge Management.md

 ---
 ![An old robot working as a librarian, retrieving books in an ancient, dusty library - by Dalle3](notes/attachments/librarian-robot.png)

 Ever since my [Ph.D. days](notes/10%20Years%20Later.%20Lessons%20from%20My%20PhD%20Experience.md), I've made it a habit to delve into prior literature before making any assertive claims.
-My [digital-garden](mocs/digital-garden.md) serves as my personal library, housing notes from #books  and #articles I've read, and even the occasional Po.
+My [digital-garden](mocs/digital-garden.md) serves as my personal library, housing notes from #books  and #articles I've read, and even the occasional #podcast.
 The real magic, however, lies in tying these notes together, creating an intricate web of knowledge - a concept beautifully articulated by Sönke Ahrens in his book [How to take smart notes](literature-notes/Books/How%20to%20take%20smart%20notes.md).

 While penning a note, I always keep one eye on my past musings.
 My [workflow](notes/My%20workflow%20for%20my%20public%20second%20brain.md) might be far from flawless, but it works for me.
 Even though it's generally advised to jot down notes in your own words, I find myself frequently highlighting key points – particularly when reading on my Kindle at night or using [Readwise Reader](https://readwise.io/read) on the go.